Walk: St Michael’s Mount, Cornwall

 This nine-mile coastal walk begins at Lamorna Cove, winding along the South West Coast Path past the 'prettiest village in England’, the coastal town of Newlyn and bustling Penzance, ending at iconic St Michael’s Mount.

-This walk from Lamorna to Marazion offers a tempting tropical cove, possibly the prettiest fishing village in England and a chance to explore an iconic Cornish heritage site, St Michael’s Mount.
+This walk from Lamorna to Marazion offers a tempting tropical cove, one of the prettiest fishing villages in the UK and a chance to explore an iconic Cornish heritage site, St Michael’s Mount.

 This is a particularly varied stretch of the 630-mile South West Coast Path, a route originally walked by coastguards patrolling for smugglers.
 Since 1978, it’s offered continuous access along the south-west peninsula, from Minehead in Somerset to Poole in Dorset.

 Follow our nine-mile walking route with a plotted OS map from Lamorna to Marazion and St Michael's Mount in Cornwall.

 1. The smugglers’ wink